Edipoe/Edipoe/README.md

 # Welcome to My GitHub Profile! 👋

-I'm [Your Name], a passionate beginner in the world of technology and software development.
+I'm Edi, a passionate beginner in the world of technology and software development.
 This is my GitHub profile where I'm starting my journey in open source and coding.

 ## About Me